ZAPattack/zaps_flora/README.md

 FYI:
-The database will be updated once in a while with more plants and other important informaitons about plants end knowledge thereof.
+The database will be updated once in a while with more plant genus, species and other important informaitons.